ObernhumerMichael/knowledge-hub/docs/guides/hitchhikers-guide/notes.md

 ## Microarchitectural Side-channel Deanonymization Attacks

-A recently published attack can link your anonymous identity to a known alias, like a public Twitter handle, breaking anonymity—even with good OPSEC.
+A recently published attack can link your anonymous identity to a known alias, like a public Twitter handle, breaking anonymity - even with good OPSEC.

-**How It Works**
+**How It Works:**

 The attack uses invisible iframes and font fingerprinting to detect what fonts are installed on your system.
 These patterns are unique enough to track users across sessions and link multiple identities together.
 Even privacy features like “Do Not Track” won’t stop it.